Youth Mission Outreach's Our Daily Bread Food Pantry is open ONLY at our Barn Again location

 The golden rules to remember is this:

-Food with packaging concerns: This includes food with damaged packaging such as dented or bloated cans, packaging that is already open, A good rule of thumb is if you wouldn't consider buying it damaged in that way, don't donate it.
+Food with packaging concerns: This includes food with damaged packaging such as dented or bloated cans and packaging that is already open.

-Baked goods: Similar to leftovers, since food banks can’t confirm how your baked goods were made or their ingredients, they can’t be donated.
+Baked goods: Similar to leftovers, since food banks cannot confirm how your baked goods were made or their ingredients, they cannot be donated.